UnfazedHope/Serverless-Study/Reading Learnings.md

 <b>Reading 2 : Serverless Computing: A Survey of Opportunities, Challenges, and Applications(Hosein Shafiei, A. Khonsari, P. Mousavi)</b>

 <b>Learnings :</b> This research paper gives more insight additional to the Reading 1.
 This paper thoroughly covers the opportunities(advantages), challenges(limitations) and applications of serverless computing.
 Introduction the services such as FaaS(Function-as-a-Service) and BaaS(Backend-as-a-Service) is provided in this paper and Serverless is basically nothing but the generalization of both FaaS and BaaS.
 The authors have also mentioned various opportunities created by using serverless computing like No deployment and maintainance complexity, Affordable scalability,etc. Further, they also mentioned about different applications of serverless computing like Real-time collaboration and analytics, Urban and industrial management systems, Scientific Computing, Artificial Intelligence and Machine learning, Video processing and streaming,etc. Author mentions several future directions in the research field of serverless computing like :- <br>
-1] Developing new optimization techniques and algorithms to improve the performance and cost-effectiveness of serverless computing systems.
+1] Developing new optimization techniques and algorithms to improve the performance and cost-effectiveness of serverless computing systems.<br>
-2] Investigate the use of serverless computing in the context of security, privacy, and compliance to provide a more secure environment.
+2] Investigate the use of serverless computing in the context of security, privacy, and compliance to provide a more secure environment.<br>
-3] Developing new tools and frameworks to support the development, deployment, and management of serverless computing systems, including integrated development environments (IDEs), debugging and monitoring tools, and deployment automation tools.
+3] Developing new tools and frameworks to support the development, deployment, and management of serverless computing systems, including integrated development environments (IDEs), debugging and monitoring tools, and deployment automation tools.<br>
-4] Examining the use of serverless computing in the context of different application domains, such as healthcare, finance, and manufacturing, to understand its potential benefits and limitations in these areas.
+4] Examining the use of serverless computing in the context of different application domains, such as healthcare, finance, and manufacturing, to understand its potential benefits and limitations in these areas.<br>

 <b>Reading 3 : What is serverless computing?
 (Article - https://www.cloudflare.com/en-gb/learning/serverless/what-is-serverless/)</b>